abyanmajid/trump/README.md

 # Trump

 A compiled programming language built in Rust and LLVM with meme syntax inspired by the convicted felon, crypto bro, and AI slop gas man Mr. Donald J. Trump.
-Oh, he's also the greatest content president of USA.
+Oh, he's also the greatest content president of all time.

 <img src="https://github.com/user-attachments/assets/e2625a7a-18d5-49ca-91b3-09dcbfb36f96" alt="image" width="25%">